American Nazi Party: Activities

-Its headquarters were established at 928 North Randolph Street in Arlington, which also became Rockwell's home, and a nearby farmhouse served as a barracks for its members.
 Under Rockwell, the party explicitly embraced Nazi uniforms and iconography, and embarked on high profile media stunts designed to gain the maximum amount of press coverage.
 The group itself was quite fringe and had few members in comparison with the very large amount of publicity it garnered.
 Members regularly protested and caused disruptions.

 The Virginia House of Delegates revoked the ANP's corporation charter in June 1962 and banned the use of the name "Nazi" or "National Socialist" in charter names.
 A new charter was submitted under the name of ANP, Inc., which was rejected on a technicality.
 It was recreated under the name the George Lincoln Rockwell Party with only a single change on the board of directors.

 In September 1962, ANP member Roy James punched Martin Luther King Jr. twice while King was speaking at a convention.
 King did not defend himself and instead spoke to him.
-James expressed regret and apologized shortly after the attack, but later went back on it.
-James was sentenced to 30 days in jail and fined $25 (equal to $ today) after pleading guilty to charge of assault and battery and disorderly conduct.
-King had not wanted to press charges, but Birmingham Judge Charles H. Brown insisted on trying James, calling the incident an "uncalled for, unprovoked assault."
+James expressed regret and apologized shortly after the attack, but later went back on it and said he did not regret it.
+James was convicted of assault, battery, and disorderly conduct, and in October was sentenced to 30 days in jail and fined $25 (equal to $ today).
 In September 1962, Rockwell awarded James a medal for the deed.

-In November 1963, when King was set to speak in Danville, Virginia, to set up a dialogue with whites, Rockwell sent ANP member Karl Allen and another member to instigate against him.
-He initially planned to have Allen stay there for some time to harass King, but this plan was derailed by the Kennedy assassination.